D4ykoo/reiseplatform-case-m2/checkout/frontend/README.md

 The application can be served by any desired webserver after coping the whole directory to e. g. `var/www/html/`.

 ## Docker
+Make sure node_modules exists, if not run `npm install`

 Create the network if it does not already exist:
 ```bash
 docker network create checkout